 I’m often asked what my routine is for getting dinner on the table.
 It’s sort of a shoot-from-the-hip style that’s based on what’s in the fridge, what looks good at the market, and most importantly, what I’m in the mood to cook and eat (the major upside of being at the helm of the stove).
 I’m not nearly as ordered as many of you.
 There is little advanced planning; no “sandwich night” or “crock pot Wednesday” or “meatless Monday.”
 Once in a blue moon we do indulge in “anything night,” which means I’m too tuckered out to cook and the kids eat whatever they consider dinner while I avert my eyes.

 All that being said, I do have a number of dishes in my repertoire that rotate in on a pretty regular basis.
 Included is this Creamy Carrot Mac and Cheese, which is usually made at the request of my youngest, Virginia, who is a big fan

-While the carrots cooks, bring a big pot of generously salted water to a boil and cook the pasta.
+- While the carrots cook, bring a big pot of generously salted water to a boil and cook the pasta.
 Reserve about a quarter cup of the pasta cooking water and then drain the pasta.
 Put the cooked pasta back into the pot.

 Adapted from this recipe by chef Jeremy Fox in Food and Wine magazine